Round 5: Submit a Sodden Lands Adventure Proposal

-The final RPG Superstar challenge is to design a complete proposal for that winning adventure module, written for the Pathfinder RPG rules.
-As in previous rounds, the judges comment on each entry and the general public will vote on their favorites.
+It has been a difficult gauntlet, filled with perils and labors, but now our Final Four face the greatest and last challenge of RPG Superstar Season 9: design a complete proposal for a Pathfinder Module.
+As in previous rounds, the judges will comment on each entry and the general public will vote on their favorites.

-1. Convince four professional judges, one of them the Creative Director of the company that will publish the winning adventure, that you have the stuff to provide a logical, exciting, sales-generating adventure that truly fulfills your promise as an RPG Superstar.
+- Convince the judges that you have the stuff to provide a logical, exciting, sales-generating adventure that truly fulfills your promise as an RPG Superstar.

-2. Garner the votes of the general public, who vote on the adventure they would most like to buy.
+- Garner the votes of the general public, who vote on the adventure they would most like to see published.

 The following topics are to be considered mandatory:

-2. The recommended starting level of the adventure, and the level most PCs will be when they complete it successfully.
+- The recommended starting level of the adventure (which must be 5th), and the level most PCs will be when they complete it successfully (in most cases this is 8th level).

-3. An outline of the adventure's overall plot including information on the setup, summaries of important locations in the adventure, a few spotlight encounters (not necessarily all of them fights), important enemies, and at least one bit of intriguing, original treasure.
+- An outline of the adventure's overall plot including information on the setup, summaries of important locations in the adventure, a few spotlight encounters (not necessarily all of them fights), important enemies, and at least one bit of intriguing, original treasure.
+The Top 4 have already been provided information on pitching their adventure for review by the Creative Director so as to steer away from problem ideas and locations.

-Like all Pathfinder Modules, the winning adventure will be placed in the Pathfinder Chronicles campaign setting.
-If you feel comfortable enough to use Paizo-owned proper nouns feel free to do so, but this is by no means a requirement.
-We will adapt the module to fit our world during the writing and editing process.
-You do not have to use any element (wondrous item, villain, rule element, or lair) of any previous round of this contest.
+Like all Pathfinder Modules, the winning adventure will be placed in the Pathfinder Campaign Setting.
+You should set your module in a Sodden Lands location (in Golarion) that you feel comfortable writing about.
+You do not have to use any element (wondrous item, archetype, villain, or lair/map/encounter) of any previous round of this contest.

-One hint: Your adventure must fit in a 32-page book.
+One hint: Your adventure must fit in 32-40 pages, and must be appropriate for 5th level characters.
 It may be tempting to aim for something big and epic, but your adventure must fit this page limitation.
 A typical 32-page adventure has about 20 encounters (including non-combat encounters).
 If your proposal looks like it requires much more than that to get the job done, it's almost certainly too long.
+Also, despite the location, don’t try to explain, explore, or end the Eye of Abendego or have the major campaign mysteries of Golarion be part of your adventure.
+Anything that major already has plans for it.

-Lastly and most importantly: Make the proposal awesome.
+Last and most important hint: Make the proposal awesome!

-If this round's rules seem shorter than previous rounds, it's because they are—these basic requirements are all a Superstar should need to get the job done.
+If this round's rules seem simpler than previous rounds, it's because they are—these basic requirements are all a Superstar should need to get the job done.
+You've earned the right to show us what you can do.

-Good luck to the four finalists!
-In just a few days, one of you will be the RPG Superstar!
+Good luck to the Top 4!
+Soon one of you will be the RPG Superstar!